AmeriPharma’s premier pharmacy services are available in multiple states throughout the US.

 Damage to these small nerve fibers results in excruciating pain, burning sensations, tingling, and numbness that begin from the feet and progressively move upward to the rest of the body, such as the hands and arms.

-Since there is no standard cure for SFN, treatment strategies (e.g., neuropathic medications, IVIG) are used to manage the symptoms of this condition, depending on its underlying cause.
+Since there is no standard cure for SFN, treatment strategies (e.g., neuropathic medications and IVIG treatment for small fiber neuropathy) are used to manage the symptoms of this condition, depending on its underlying cause.

 IVIG and the Underlying Causes of SFN

-Small fiber neuropathy is a confounding disease and is associated with various medical health conditions.
-In 50% of cases, the cause of SFN is identified, while in many cases, the cause of SFN is unknown (idiopathic), which makes the treatment process more complex.
+Small fiber neuropathy is a confounding disease.
+It’s associated with various medical health conditions.
+In 50% of cases, the cause of SFN is clear, while in many cases, the cause of SFN is unknown (idiopathic), which makes the treatment process more complex.

-IVIG can only be used if the underlying cause of SFN is an autoimmune condition like systemic lupus erythematosus, Sjogren’s disease, and sarcoidosis
+IVIG infusions can only be used for small fiber neuropathy if the underlying cause is an autoimmune condition like systemic lupus erythematosus, Sjogren’s disease, and sarcoidosis.

-The following are some of the reports that have demonstrated the effects of intravenous immunoglobulin (IVIG) therapy in patients diagnosed with both an autoimmune condition and small fiber neuropathy.
+The following reports demonstrate the effects of intravenous immunoglobulin (IVIG) therapy for small fiber neuropathy in patients diagnosed with both an autoimmune condition and SFN.

 IVIG and SFN: What Studies Show

 Only a few studies reveal the effectiveness of IVIG treatment in reducing the neuropathic pain associated with small fiber neuropathy.
-For instance, a case study conducted on three patients with small fiber neuropathy associated with celiac disease (CD) showed improvement in their SFN symptoms (neuropathic pain) when given IVIG treatment.
+For instance, scientists conducted a case study on three patients with small fiber neuropathy associated with celiac disease (CD).
+It showed improvement in their symptoms (neuropathic pain) when given IVIG for small fiber neuropathy.

 Similarly, another case report showed that a female patient with Sjögren’s syndrome (SS) and small-fiber neuropathy responded to IVIG treatment when given 3-course IVIG (high dose of 20 g for 5 consecutive days) for 7 weeks.
 The patient showed extreme improvement in her paresthesia (burning and prickling sensation) and pain after the first IVIG infusion.

-Another small uncontrolled trial of IVIG administration showed remarkable results in improving the neuropathic pain of SFN when five patients with Sjogren’s syndrome were given 0.4g/kg/day for 5 consecutive days.
+Another small uncontrolled trial of administering IVIG infusion for small fiber neuropathy showed remarkable results in improving the neuropathic pain of SFN when five patients with Sjogren’s syndrome were given 0.4g/kg/day for 5 consecutive days.

 On the other hand, a randomized controlled trial conducted on 60 Dutch patients with painful idiopathic SFN showed no significant improvement in their SFN symptoms (pain) after receiving IVIG infusion, compared to a placebo.
-Therefore, when the cause of SFN is not known, IVIG appears to show less promising results.
+Therefore, when the cause of SFN is unclear, IVIG appears to show less promising results.

-To date, there have only been a handful of small studies about the effects of IVIG on SFN patients.
-More randomized controlled trials need to be conducted on a large group of patients with small fiber neuropathy and idiopathic SFN to determine the efficacy of IVIG therapy and its effective dosage.
+To date, there have only been a handful of small studies about the effectiveness of IVIG infusion for small fiber neuropathy patients.
+More randomized controlled trials need to be conducted on a large group of patients with SFN and idiopathic SFN to determine the efficacy of IVIG for small fiber neuropathy and its effective dosage.

 Contact Us